The Core Mandate: A New Digital Social Contract

 Instead, Category 1 services must:

-Examples of content that could be considered 'legal but harmful' include content that promotes or glorifies eating disorders, self-harm, or specific patterns of abuse not covered by existing criminal law.
+Examples of content that could be considered 'legal but harmful' include content that promotes or glorifies eating disorders, self-harm, specific patterns of abuse not covered by existing criminal law, or dangerous misinformation (e.g., fake medical advice).

 Ofcom's Role: The New Digital Sheriff